mebusy/notes/dev_notes/AI_CS188_MDP.md

  - Case 2: If the discount is less than 1
     - as k increases, the values converge
     - Proof: pass

+---

+---

+## Recap: MPDS

+Values:  the value of a state is what you expect your future utility to be under optimal action.
+So remember that when we talk about the value of state it's not the next reward you're gonna receive.
+It's not a certain number --  I know I'm going to get 10 points -- because you don't know what your actions will do.
+This is an average outcome under optimal action.

+What you often think about is for any given state *s* what is this notion of value.
+It's not what I'm definitely going to achieve, It can't be that because I don't control my actions perfectly.

+For MDP, sometimes we were interested in the values, but usually were interested in policies.

+---

+Value iteration is just a fixed point method of solving this system of equations.
+This system of equations is hard to solve because it's got averages and also max's.
+So it's not a linear thing.
+And we have to solve it somehow.
+Value iteration is one way to do it.
+Expected max is really another way to do it.
+And they have trade offs to which one is actually more efficient.

+Now in value iteration the vectors V<sub>k</sub> themselves were  interpretable as time-limited values.

+## Policy Methods

+finding optimal policies that work over the policies themselves and make the policies better rather than simply working over the values trying to make the values better.

+## Policy Evaluation

+You got a policy in your hand, maybe it's good meybe it's bad .
+What you want to know is for this policy ,which is presumably suboptimal , how good is it ?
+How will I perform if I follow it.
+For each state what will the value be not under optimal action but under this specific policy.

+## Fixed Policies

+If I have a policy π which tells me what action to take , I no longer have all of these choices a , the tree looks like this : ... pic ...

+Right now I'm only doing what π tells me -- not the optimal thing.
+That means the max node  just got a whole lot simpler rather than having a whole set of actions that they have to consider.
+There's only one action permitted that whatever π says to do and so the tree doesn't branch at the max node.
+Of course it's still branches of the chance node because we don't know what's gonna happen when we execute the action.
+But from state *s* there's only one action allowed, it's π(s).
+That makes the tree simpler and it means the computing are going to be simpler and faster.

+Of course the value at the root is presumably going to be worse unless the π(s) is in fact the optimal policy.

+## Utilities for a Fixed Policy

+To compute the utility for a fixed policy  is easy.

+So we imagine we've got some policy π , it presumably bad but we're stuck with it.
+We're trying to do is compute for every state *s* what score I will get on average if I follow π.

+V<sup>π</sup>(s) : the π indicates that we're following π , it used to be a star which meant we were acting optimally.

+公式: it's the same kind of bellman equation but the "maximum" is gone.

+π : the function π is a policy. it takes a state and returns an action.
+It has no information about past or future .
+So far it is a function from states to actions.
+What is actually living inside the implementation of π ?
+It could be a lookup table, or it could be a snippet of code which executes expectimax.
+Now π is implemented by on-demand expectimax computations which is not what value iteration does.

+## Example : Policy Evaluation

+Always Go Right
+Always Go Forward

+In fact go-forward policy is probably the optimal policy but when you have this policy in front you don't actually know that right now.
+All you know is you've got some policy and you're supposed to evaluate it.

+So you look in your head and you think what will happen if i use this policy?
+And presumably the outcomes will be better and therefore the values will be higher.
+So here are 2 policies and I can compare them.
+For example if one had higher values I can choose it if this were a choice I had to make.

+So what are the actual values under these policies ?

+--- pic ---

+These are all the states on a grid world where basically the kind of center corridor is a bridge where you can move safely , there's a reward at the end of the top.
+If you fall to the left or the right then you receive a negative 10 when you fall into the fire pit.

+You can see the policy "always go right" , it's not so bad if you're on the exit where you have no choice but to exit.
+But anywhere else is pretty bad.
+It's not a very good policy.
+But it has valuse.
+It's super-important : states have optimal values and they also have values -- just higher or low for any specific policy.

+Why do we evaluate policies ?

+Sometimes we actually have a policy we just want to know how good it is but we're going to see important algorithms that let us come up with better policies by starting with one , evaluating it , and looking for ways to improve it.

+## Policy Evaluation

+## Policy Extraction

+Policy evaluation was about taking a policy and figuring out for each state how good it was.

+Now we're going to look at the opposite direction : what happens if I give you the values and I asked you the question what policy should I use if these valuse are correct.

+## Computing Actions from Valuse

+see that pic , there are the optimal valuse.
+Then we can ask questions like how should I act ?

+for example , let's look at the 0.89 square.
+What should I do ?
+Should I take the action north ?
+Should I choose the action west ?

+The values let you figure out that the square to the north of you is better than you but they don't tell you how to get there.

+So it's actually not obvious at all.
+How would you figure out from optimal values how to act ?

+The answer is basically you've got to do expectimax.